SciTopic: Enhancing Topic Discovery in Scientific Literature through Advanced LLM: Method

-This section outlines a method to refine text clustering using a triplet task guided by large language models (LLMs), designed to reflect user-specific perspectives.
+Here, we refine text clustering using a triplet task guided by large language models (LLMs), designed to reflect user-specific perspectives.
 Each triplet comprises an anchor and two candidate elements $(a, c_1, c_2)$, aiming to identify which candidate is more thematically similar to the anchor.

 LLMs have emerged as powerful tools for refining text clustering by leveraging their advanced contextual understanding and adaptability.
 This section details how LLMs are utilized to perform guided tasks that improve clustering alignment with user-specific perspectives and thematic relevance.